| | |

 Johannesburg vs. Cape Town

 There is an ongoing debate about Cape Town versus Johannesburg on which city is “better.”
-Don’t get me wrong Cape Town was stunning from the mountain views, the wineries, the city life, and the ocean.
+Don’t get me wrong, Cape Town was stunning, with its mountain views, wineries, city life, and ocean life.

-Cape Town is actually more dangerous than Johannesburg, the city of Cape Town ranked #15 on the world’s most dangerous cities list In 2019.
+Cape Town is more dangerous than Johannesburg.
+Cape Town ranked #15 on the world’s most dangerous cities list in 2019.

-While Johannesburg has a reputation for higher crime rates, it’s important to evaluate the situation with the help of the Johannesburg travel advisory for 2024.
+While Johannesburg has a reputation for higher crime rates, it’s essential to evaluate the situation with the help of the Johannesburg travel advisory for 2025.

 Johannesburg has made significant efforts to enhance its safety measures, with increased police presence and improved security in popular tourist areas.